 - 1. Oral or written warning. - 2.
-Requirement that the student complete a special project which may be, but is not limited to, writing an essay, attending a special class or lecture, attending counseling sessions, or completing a community service project. - Disciplinary probation imposed for a definite period of time which stipulates that future violations may result in disciplinary suspension. - 4.
-Ineligibility from participation in a student organization for a specific period of time. - 5.
-Withholding of an official transcript, degree, or certificate of completion. - Bar against re-admission for a specific period of time. - Restitution, whether monetary or by specific duties, or reimbursement for damage to or appropriation of College, student, or employee property. - 8.
-Denial or non-recognition of a degree. - Suspension of rights and privileges, including participation in athletic, extracurricular, or other student activities for a specific period of time. - 10.
-Withdrawing from a course with a grade of "W" - 11.
-Failing or lowering a grade on a test, course, or other academic work and/or performing additional academic work not required of other students in the course. - 12.
+Requirement that the student complete a special project which may be, but is not limited to, writing an essay, attending a special class or lecture, attending counseling sessions, or completing a community service project. - Disciplinary probation imposed for a specified period of time which stipulates that future violations may result in disciplinary suspension. - 4.
+Ineligibility from participation in a student organization for a specified period of time. - 5.
+Withholding of an official transcript, degree, or certificate of completion. - 6.
+Barring re-admission for a specified period of time. - Restitution, whether monetary or by specific duties, or reimbursement for damage to or appropriation of College, student, or employee property. - 8.
+Denial or non-recognition of a degree. - 9.
+Suspension of rights and privileges, including participation in athletic, extracurricular, or other student activities for a specified period of time. - 10.
+Drop from a course with a grade of "W." - 11.
+Drop from a course with a grade of "F." - 12.
+Failing or lowering a grade on a test, course, or other academic work and/or performing additional academic work not required of other students in the course. - 13.
 Suspension from the College for a specified period of time.
-During such suspension a student shall not attend classes or participate in any College campus activities. - 13.
-Loss of eligibility for a student grant or loan. - 14.
+During such suspension a student may not attend classes or participate in any College campus activities. - 14.
+Loss of eligibility for a student grant or loan. - 15.
 Permanent expulsion from the College.

-DISCIPLINARY APPEAL PROCESS
+DISCIPLINARY APPEAL PROCESS REGARDING INCIDENTS OCCURRING OUTSIDE THE CLASSROOM

-The student may appeal the decision of the Director of Student Life, the appropriate Site Coordinator, or their designee to the Vice President for Student Services and Development.
-This appeal must be made in writing and received in the Vice President's office within one week of receiving notice of the decision of the Director of Student Life, the appropriate Site Coordinator, or their designee.
-Upon receipt of the appeal, the Vice President for Student Services and Development shall appoint a committee to review all pertinent documentation and records concerning the matter under appeal.
+The student may appeal the decision of the Director of Student Life or Site Coordinator to the Vice President for Student Services and Development.
+This appeal must be made in writing and received in the Vice President's office within 5 working days of receiving notice of the Director of Student Life or Site Coordinator's decision.
+Upon receipt of the appeal, the Vice President shall have 5 working days to review the appeal, hear witnesses if he/she so chooses, and render a decision.
+The decision of the Vice President for Student Services and Development concludes the approved South Texas College disciplinary appeal process.